josh-feng/pool/README.md

 Defined class is handled thru the object creator.
-Member functions can be overridden in objects, but the class member function is intact as in the class template.
+Member functions can be overridden in objects, while the class member function is intact as in the class template.

 Object member variable/function can be recovered when assigned **'nil'**.